garyzhubc/STAT406-2017/Lecture4/README.md

 Correlated covariates
 ---------------------

-Technological advances in recent decades have resulted in data being collected in a fundamentally different way from the way it was when "classical" statistical methods were proposed.
-Specifically, it is not at all uncommon to have data sets with an abundance of potentially useful explanatory variables.
-Sometimes the investigators are not sure which of them can be expected to be useful or meaningful.
-In many applications one finds data with many more variables than cases.
+Technological advances in recent decades have resulted in data being collected in a fundamentally different manner from the way it was done when most "classical" statistical methods were developed (early to mid 1900's).
+Specifically, it is now not at all uncommon to have data sets with an abundance of potentially useful explanatory variables (for example with more variables than observations).
+Sometimes the investigators are not sure which of the collected variables can be expected to be useful or meaningful.

 A consequence of this "wide net" data collection strategy is that many of the explanatory variables may be correlated with each other.
 In what follows we will illustrate some of the problems that this can cause both when training and interpreting models, and also with the resulting predictions.

-### Significant variables "dissappear"
+### Variables that were important may suddenly "dissappear"

-Consider the air pollution data set, and the fit to the **reduced** linear regression model used previously in class:
+Consider the air pollution data set we used earlier, and the **reduced** linear regression model discussed in class:

 ``` r
 # Correlated covariates